How to Verify a Message Signature on Ethereum

 Message signatures can be generated with any arbitrary message and an Ethereum wallet’s private key.
 Message signatures can be used to create a verification system for any application requiring a user to prove their identity.
 For example, you might consider using this tutorial to create an application allowing users to e-sign documents or pdfs.
 Creating and verifying signatures does not require a connection to the Ethereum network because it utilizes a message, wallet address, and private key to generate a signature hash.
 This means the entire process can occur off-chain and does not cost any gas to execute.

-In part one of this tutorial, we will explore how a signature can be generated and verified using the Alchemy SDK, the Web3.js library, or the Ethers.js library.
+In part one of this tutorial, we will explore how a signature can be generated and verified using Viem, Ethers.js, or Web3.js libraries.

 In part two, we will build upon what we learned in part one to build a full-stack signature generation DApp using ReactJS.
 With Ethers.js, we will use the provided starter files to create a frontend UI that lets you connect to a MetaMask wallet to sign/verify messages.